BjoernBiltzinger/pyspi/docs/md_docs/grb_analysis.md

     )
 ```

-Now we can have a look at the light curves of data from -50 to 150 seconds
+Now we can have a look at the light curves from -50 to 150 seconds around the specified GRB time.
 ```python
 fig = tsb.view_lightcurve(-50,150)
 ```